mugsss/python_Codes/README.md

 # python_Codes

-Write a python function, nearest_palindrome() which accepts a number and returns the nearest palindrome greater than the given number eg 12300	12321
+CODE 1) Write a python function, nearest_palindrome() which accepts a number and returns the nearest palindrome greater than the given number
+INPUT : 12300
+OUTPUT: 12321

-CODE 3)
+CODE 2)
 DO SMS encoding